Innovic-io/process-of-work/README.md

 - **estimate approved - green label**
 - **blocked - black label**

-In development board, we also put labels on different components of project, like:
+In a development board, we also put labels for different components of project, like this:

 - **API - violet**
 - **Front End - pink**